 Sweat the small stuff

-While managing millions of pages can be a little like steering a large ship i.e. you head in a general direction, the user, on average takes a selfish perspective and wants unique, customised content on the pages applicable to their want or need.
+While managing millions of pages can be a little like steering a large ship i.e. you head in a general direction, the user, on average takes a selfish perspective and wants unique, customized content on the pages applicable to their want or need.

-Search engines on average deliver a significant percentage of a websites total visitors, and those entering a site from a search engine result page (SERP) can be from different cultural backgrounds, languages and countries.
+Search engines on average deliver a significant percentage of a website’s total visitors, and those entering a site from a search engine result page (SERP) can be from different cultural backgrounds, languages and countries.
 These users have found the site by searching on a relevant search phrase and are usually unforgiving.
 If you don’t look, behave or have what they want, they are gone, but at the same time, given they are searching, if they like what they see, the potential for conversion is high.

 The challenge for large websites